lmarsbrown/STRIPS/README.md

 # STRIPS

-This is an extended implementation of the Stanford Research Institute Problem Solver (STRIPS), an automated planning algorithim.
+This is an extended implementation of the Stanford Research Institute Problem Solver (STRIPS), an automated planning algorithm.
 STRIPS can be used to solve a wide variety of problems ranging from navigating a room to solving a slide puzzle.

 ## Overview

-This is a general description of the way the STRIPS proccesses information and how to think in terms of STRIPS.
+This is a general description of the way the STRIPS processes information and how to think in terms of STRIPS.
 If you are already familiar with this algorithm, feel free to skip this section.

 If you are writing a program to solve a problem, the first step is to convert the problem to a form that is understandable to a computer.
 Let's first look at how STRIPS describes problems.
 STRIPS describes problems in terms of states and actions.
 A state is a collection of all of the information relevant to a problem at a given step, and the actions are all of the things that can be done to modify said state.

 As an example, think of a slide puzzle.
-Aslide puzzle is a puzzle consisting of a grid of labeled squares with one empty space.
+A slide puzzle is a puzzle consisting of a grid of labeled squares with one empty space.
 You can slide the pieces neighboring the space into the space.
-The goal is to slide pieces around on a randomly aranged board to get all of the peces in order.
-In this case, the state is the arangment of pieces on the board, and the actions are the ways that you can slide pieces around on the board.
+The goal is to slide pieces around on a randomly arranged board to get all of the pieces in order.
+In this case, the state is the arrangement of pieces on the board, and the actions are the ways that you can slide pieces around on the board.

-The job of STRIPS is to take an initial state, a goal state, and a list of actions, and determine an effecient sequence of actions that will transform the initial state to the goal state.
+The job of STRIPS is to take an initial state, a goal state, and a list of actions, and determine an efficient sequence of actions that will transform the initial state to the goal state.
 For example, you could provide STRIPS with an unsolved slide puzzle as an initial state, a solved puzzle as a goal state, and the ways that you can move the pieces as actions, and STRIPS would return all of the moves that need to be made to solve the puzzle.

 ## Where Is STRIPS Applicable

 To make the best use of STRIPS, it is important to know where it is and where it isn't applicable.
 As described in the [Overview](#overview), STRIPS is used to determine the best set of actions to get from one state  to another.
 This means that your problem has to have a clear, easy to describe, and deterministic state.
 For example, chess would not be a good candidate for a STRIPS problem as the state changes with player moves which cannot easily be predicted.
 It also needs to have a goal state.
-STRIPS is not designed to optimize a cost function that doesnt have a minimum cost.
+STRIPS is not designed to optimize a cost function that doesn't have a minimum cost.
 This means that it cant be used for problems like the game [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) where you have to move around collecting food indefinitely.

 Even if a problem can technically be solved with STRIPS, that doesn't mean it can be solved in a useful amount of time.
 There are 2 primary considerations when trying to estimate the difficulty of solving a problem for STRIPS.
 The first consideration is the ability to tell if an action improves or worsens a state.
-This is dependent on the [Heuristic Function](TODO).
-If the distance to the goal doesnt continuously shrink as a state gets closer, STRIPS will have a hard time getting to the goal.
+This is dependent on the [Heuristic Function](heuristic-distance-function).
+If the distance to the goal doesn't continuously shrink as a state gets closer, STRIPS will have a hard time getting to the goal.

 This is amplified by the second consideration which is the size of the state space.
 The "state space" is essentially all of the possible states connected together by actions.
-Since STRIPS works by pathfinding through this space, large spaces can lower performace.
+Since STRIPS works by pathfinding through this space, large spaces can lower performance.
 One big consideration is the number of possible actions per state.
 For example, if a state has 40 possible actions, and it takes a minimum of 5 steps for the heuristic distance function to change, then STRIPS will have to explore 40 to the power of 5 states which is over 100 million states.
-A combonantion of a suboptimal heuristic distance function and an overly vast state space can get out of hand quickly.
+A combination of a sub-optimal heuristic distance function and an overly vast state space can get out of hand quickly.

 STRIPS actually solves problems in a similar way to humans.
-It works by trying moves and following up on moves that bring it closer to the goal. **This means that you can get a good guess as to whether STRIPS can solve a problem, by asking if a human could solve the problem in a reasonable amount of time without prior knowlegde of the problem and without developing an algorithm or stratagy.**
+It works by trying moves and following up on moves that bring it closer to the goal. **This means that you can get a good guess as to whether STRIPS can solve a problem, by asking if a human could solve the problem in a reasonable amount of time without prior knowledge of the problem and without developing an algorithm or strategy.**

-One example of this is a rubiks cube.
-Since a rubiks cube can easily be represented digitally, and has a clear goal it seems like it should be a good candidate for solving with STRIPS.
-However, in practice, a rubiks cube more than a couple of steps away from being solved will take an unreasonable amount of time to solve using STRIPS.
-If you have ever tried to solve a rubiks cube without a clear stratagy, you have probably experienced something similar.
-The reason that it is difficult to solve a rubiks cube with these methods is that it is difficult to estimate how close the cube is to being solved until a couple moves before completion.
+One example of this is a Rubik's cube.
+Since a Rubik's Cube can easily be represented digitally, and has a clear goal it seems like it should be a good candidate for solving with STRIPS.
+However, in practice, a Rubik's Cube more than a couple of steps away from being solved will take an unreasonable amount of time to solve using STRIPS.
+If you have ever tried to solve a Rubik's Cube without a clear strategy, you have probably experienced something similar.
+The reason that it is difficult to solve a Rubik's Cube with these methods is that it is difficult to estimate how close the cube is to being solved until a couple moves before completion.
 It is very easy to make moves that appear to be improving the state of the cube that aren't actually useful.
 On top of this, the number of moves that can be made per steps is quite large ranging from 6 to 18 depending on which moves you allow.
 This means that for a scrambled cube, a massive space has to be explored before true progress can be detected making it extremely difficult for STRIPS or a guessing human to solve.